vatpac-technology/sops/docs/pacific/Papua-New-Guinea/index.md

 	- surface movement control;
 	- aerodrome circuit traffic regulation (in VMC, by day);
 	- traffic information; and
-	- SAR alerting
+	- SAR alerting.

-ATC clearances are required only for taxi, take-off and landing.
-Clearance is not required to enter, leave or transit the ATZ.
+ATC clearances are required only for taxi, take-off and landing; clearance is not required to enter, leave or transit the ATZ.

+Aircraft will make contact with ATC when advising of engine starts, prior to taxi for departure, and when entering the ATZ boundary.